About Chris Johnson “CJ”

 Chris held several different jobs after graduation, but found his niche while working for Shell Oil.
-While working for Shell, he became an accomplished world traveler.
+While employed at Shell, he became an accomplished world traveler.
 He was always eager to learn as much as he could about the different cultures, ethnic foods, oil and gas, and the stock market.
 As a result of his travels and ever-inquisitive mind, he had a wealth of knowledge.
-He cherished his family and friends and was always the life of the party...he kept people laughing.
-He loved his children and loved being a father.
+He cherished his family and friends and was always the life of the party…he kept people laughing.

 During the early morning of September 20, 2012, Chris took his last breath with his mother at his side…he was no longer in pain.
 The memories of Chris (his smile and laughter) will forever live in our hearts.